 Cochran Fellowship Program

-The Cochran Fellowship Program provides short-term training opportunities to agricultural professionals from middle income countries, emerging markets and emerging democracies.
+The Cochran Fellowship Program, named after the late U.S. Senator William Thad Cochran, provides short-term training opportunities to agricultural professionals from middle-income countries, emerging markets, and emerging democracies.

 - to help eligible countries develop agricultural systems necessary to meet the food and fiber needs of their domestic populations; and